 Description of the website

-The website of Immunisation Scotland is a member of the WHO-led project Vaccine Safety Net (VSN).
+The website of Public Health Scotland (PHS) is a member of the WHO-led project Vaccine Safety Net (VSN).

 NHS Inform is Scotland’s national website which aims to equip the public with up-to-date health information about a variety of topics, including immunisations in Scotland.
 The website contains information about the vaccines available and the diseases protected against, the concept of immunisation and the importance of getting immunised.

 Each individual vaccine page contains the answers to commonly asked questions about vaccines and diseases they protect against.
 Users are able to search for vaccines by age group.
 As well as babies, children and teenagers, the website includes information about vaccines for young adults and older adults.

 The website also contains frequently asked Q&As, links to leaflets and posters with information for each vaccine, and videos aiming to provide users with interactive information on immunisation.

 Leaflets about each vaccine programme are available to download from the website – these are available in English, Easy Read format and translated into three core languages (Polish, Chinese, and Urdu) and where appropriate in other languages also.
 All videos can be downloaded by user alongside relevant transcripts.
 Several videos are also provided in a British Sign Language version.
 Several videos are also provided in a British Sign Language version.